 AT Cycle 2

-Then, we'll work independently and collaboratively on problems pertaining to Newton's Laws from Chapter 5 in our Halliday textbook and Chapter 4 in our old Giancoli textbook (indicated with a G) starting at your level.
-I will assess your understanding individually and answer your questions as I circulate from breakout room to breakout room.
+If there's time, we'll work independently and collaboratively on problems pertaining to Newton's Laws from Chapter 5 in our new Halliday textbook and Chapter 4 in our old Giancoli textbook (indicated with a G) starting at your level.
+I will assess your understanding individually and answer your questions as I circulate the room.

 Support: 41, 48, 49, 51, 53, 56, 57